ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 * SPP reserved cores that use the shared capped part number.
 * Virtual server instance cores that are deployed into the SPP that use shared uncapped part number.

-The SPP helps manage CPU cores only.
+The SPP helps you to manage CPU cores only.
 Pricing for memory and storage remains the same as earlier.
-The total estimated cost page does not show that SPP reserved cores-related costs because of service-level estimator limitations.
+The total estimated cost page does not show the SPP reserved cores-related costs because of service-level estimator limitations.
 For more information about pricing, see [Pricing for Power Systems Virtual Servers](/docs/power-iaas?topic=power-iaas-pricing-virtual-server).
 {: note}

-## Configuring Shared processor pool
+## Configuring shared processor pool

 {: configure-spp}